Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 # Wiki:
 *Folder:*
 - raw_data: the original training and testing images.
-- train_balanced: the training data set after data augmentation, making sure the trainning data set is balanced.
+- train_balanced: the training data set after data augmentation, making sure the training data set is balanced.
 - raw_data_to_csv: a csv containing the greyscale of each image.
 - eigenface: the classifiers using eigenfaces for data preprocessing.
 - Gabor Filter: the classifiers using Gabor filter for image processing.